SustainabilitySUSTAINABILITY

 • Employment of persons with disabilities is 100% of the legally mandated rate (as of March 31, 2023).

-Work–life management and
+Work–life management and enhancement of productivity

 • Enhancement of programs such as childcare/family-care and telework